aghayeffemin/aspnetcore.ntier/README.md

 - URL versioning has been implemented and currently there are 2 versions.
 - Versions can be changed via Swagger page or by providing version number in the URL.

+## Logging

+- Structured logging using [Serilog](https://serilog.net/) has been implemented.
+- Currently logs are being added to file and console.
+- You can change or find the settings in *appsettings.json*.
+- In *UserService* there examples of formatting the log message or using different levels of logging
+- Logging will be improved over time.

 ## Layers